Skip to content

 Assess and audit current payroll processes

-Map your existing payroll process in detail, step by step, before selecting software.
+Map your existing payroll process in detail before selecting software.
 Identify where errors occur most frequently, which tasks take the most time, and where data moves between systems manually.
-Businesses that skip this step select automation tools that solve the wrong problems.
-Common audit findings include duplicate data entry between the HRIS (Human Resources Information System) and the payroll system, manual overtime calculations that miss state-specific rules, and tax filing deadlines that staff track in spreadsheets instead of automated calendars.
+Businesses that skip this step select tools that solve the wrong problems.
+Common audit findings include duplicate data entry between the HRIS (Human Resources Information System) and the payroll system, manual overtime calculations that miss state-specific rules, and tax filing deadlines tracked in spreadsheets instead of automated calendars.

 Choose the right payroll software or provider

-Select payroll software based on business size, workforce complexity, integration requirements, and compliance needs, not just headline price.
+Select payroll software based on business size, workforce complexity, integration requirements, and compliance needs - not just headline price.
 Small businesses with simple compensation structures need a dedicated payroll platform with automated tax filing and direct deposit.
 Mid-size and enterprise businesses with multiple locations, classifications, or international employees need a platform that handles multi-state or multi-country payroll natively.
-Key evaluation criteria include the depth of tax compliance coverage, the integrations available with existing HR and accounting systems, and the provider's track record of updating the system when regulations change.
+Key evaluation criteria include the depth of tax compliance coverage, available integrations with existing HR and accounting systems, and the provider's track record of updating the system when regulations change.

 Prepare and gather payroll data

-Clean, complete employee data is the foundation of any automated payroll implementation.
-Collect verified Social Security numbers, tax withholding elections, bank account details for direct deposit, pay rates, employment classifications, and benefits enrollment data for every employee before migrating.
-Errors in the source data carry directly into the automated system.
-Running payroll with incorrect classification data in an automated system produces incorrect outputs faster than a manual process does.
+Clean, complete employee data is the foundation of any automated payroll setup.
+Collect verified Social Security numbers, tax withholding elections, bank account details, pay rates, employment classifications, and benefits enrollment data for every employee before migrating.
+Errors in the source data carry directly into the automated system - and an automated system produces incorrect outputs faster than a manual process does.

 Plan the transition and get stakeholder buy-in

-A payroll system transition affects HR, finance, IT, and every employee in the organization, so stakeholder alignment before implementation reduces resistance and errors during rollout.
-Inform affected teams of the timeline, the changes to their workflows, and who is responsible for each transition task.
+A payroll system transition affects HR, finance, IT, and every employee in the organization.
+Inform affected teams of the timeline, the changes to their workflows, and who is responsible for each task.
 Get written approval from finance leadership before migrating any payroll data.
-Identify the go-live date in relation to your pay cycle so the first automated payroll run is not also a deadline-day rush.
+Set the go-live date relative to your pay cycle so the first automated run isn't also a deadline-day rush.

 Migrate and input payroll data into the new system

-Data migration from a legacy system or manual records into the new payroll platform requires validation at every step.
-Use the provider's migration tools where available, but cross-check imported records against the source data manually before running any payroll.
-Verify that pay rates, tax withholding codes, deduction amounts, and direct deposit accounts transferred correctly for a representative sample of employees before trusting the full dataset.
-Year-to-date payroll totals must also be migrated accurately if the transition happens mid-year, as these figures affect W-2 calculations at year's end.
+Data migration requires validation at every step.
+Use the provider's migration tools where available, but cross-check imported records against source data before running any payroll.
+Verify that pay rates, tax withholding codes, deduction amounts, and direct deposit accounts transferred correctly for a representative sample of employees.
+Year-to-date payroll totals must also migrate accurately if the transition happens mid-year, as these figures affect W-2 calculations at year's end.

 Integrate time tracking, HR, and accounting systems

-The payroll automation system should connect directly to the time-tracking platform, the HRIS, and the accounting or ERP system before the first live payroll run.
+Connect the payroll system directly to the time-tracking platform, the HRIS, and the accounting or ERP system before the first live run.
 Integration removes the manual data transfer steps that produce most payroll errors.
-Time data flows in without re-entry.
-Employee changes made in the HRIS update the payroll system automatically.
-Payroll costs post to the general ledger without requiring a separate journal entry.
+Time data flows in without re-entry, employee changes in the HRIS update payroll automatically, and payroll costs post to the general ledger without a separate journal entry.
 Test every integration with live data during the parallel run phase.

 Configure payroll settings, tax rules, and schedule

-Payroll configuration covers pay frequency, overtime rules, deduction sequences, tax filing settings, and the payroll processing calendar.
+Configuration covers pay frequency, overtime rules, deduction sequences, tax filing settings, and the processing calendar.
 Configure federal and state overtime rules for each employee classification.
 Set the deduction order to comply with IRS and state garnishment priority rules.
-Schedule payroll processing deadlines with sufficient buffer before each pay date to allow review and correction before funds release.
+Schedule processing deadlines with buffer before each pay date to allow review and correction before funds release.
 For multi-state businesses, configure separate tax jurisdictions for each state where employees work.

 Train staff and communicate the implementation

-Payroll system training covers everyone who touches the payroll process, which even includes managers responsible for timesheet approval.
+Training covers everyone who touches the payroll process, including managers responsible for timesheet approval.
 Training gaps are one of the most common causes of errors in the first three months after go-live.
-Employees need to know how to access the self-service portal, how to submit and correct time records, and how to update personal information.
-Managers need to understand the timesheet approval deadline and what happens if they miss it.
+Employees need to know how to access the self-service portal, submit and correct time records, and update personal information.
+Managers need to understand the timesheet approval deadline.
 HR and payroll administrators need full system training before the first live run.

 Run test payroll and validate results

-Running a parallel payroll, processing one cycle simultaneously on both the old system and the new one, and comparing the results, is the most reliable way to validate the automated system before going live.
-Compare gross pay, deductions, net pay, and tax withholding totals for every employee between the two runs, and investigate every discrepancy before proceeding.
-Most implementation problems show up during the parallel run.
-Discovering them then is significantly less disruptive than discovering them after the first live payroll has been distributed to employees.
+Run a parallel payroll - processing one cycle simultaneously on both the old system and the new one - and compare the results.
+Check gross pay, deductions, net pay, and tax withholding totals for every employee, and investigate every discrepancy before proceeding.
+Most problems surface during the parallel run.
+Finding them there is far less disruptive than discovering them after the first live payroll has been distributed.

 Go live and monitor payroll performance

-Go live on the first scheduled pay date and monitor the system closely for the first three cycles after a successful parallel test.
+Go live on the first scheduled pay date and monitor the system closely for the first three cycles.
 Review pre-payroll audit reports before each run and investigate any flags the system generates.
-Track the volume of payroll error corrections and employee inquiries in the first 90 days.
-A spike in inquiries or corrections after go-live signals a configuration or training issue that needs to be addressed before it becomes a recurring problem.
+Track the volume of error corrections and employee inquiries in the first 90 days.
+A spike in either signals a configuration or training issue that needs to be fixed before it recurs.

 What are the benefits of payroll automation?